hewison-chris/agora-cl-docs/website/docs/getting-started.md

 </div>
 <div class='panel'>
 <a href='agora-cl-usage/database-backups'>Back up & restore database</a>
-<p>Learn how to back up and restore your beacon node and validator databases so you can minimize downtime in the event of a system failure.</p>
+<p>Learn how to back up and restore your Agora node and validator databases so you can minimize downtime in the event of a system failure.</p>
 </div>
 <div class='panel'>
 <a href='wallet/slashing-protection'>Import & export slashing protection history</a>